OmarEll/OmarEll/README.md

 </p>

 ---
-✨ I'm an IT student from Tunisia studying in france at University of Lorraine.
+✨ I'm an IT student from Tunisia studying in France at University of Lorraine.

 I love competitive programming and solving problems so i practice regulary and i participate sometimes in some online competitions for fun. i would like to work on open source projects and learn new stuff.
 When I'm not coding, i'm draw some stuff that you can found on my instagram,